 Truck drivers spend long hours on the road.
 Drivers may become tired or inattentive after long shifts, and they may turn to drugs or alcohol to keep them “buzzed” or alert.

-In cases where a crash is caused by an 18-wheeler driver’s sleepiness or intoxication, they are usually found in violation of trucking regulations or traffic laws.
+In cases where a crash is caused by an 18-wheeler driver’s sleepiness or intoxication, they are typically found to be in violation of trucking regulations or traffic laws.

 Rules limiting truck driver shifts might be ignored, as might drunk driving and drugged driving laws, which can be legal grounds to hold the trucking company and the driver responsible for crashes from these kinds of accidents.